Kyrie21323/FinalProject/README.md

 ## Project Overview

 VibeCHECK is a web-based application that allows users to analyze influencer behavior and public sentiment.
 Users can view content related to influencers, from YouTube videos & comments and TMZ news articles, and vote whether the influencer's vibe is 'good' or 'bad.'
 The system analyzes scraped data from YouTube and TMZ and stores it in a MySQL database.
-Users will be able to vote on influencer behavior based on publicly available content and comments in the future.
+Users will be able to vote on influencer behavior based on publicly available content and comments.
 Our algorithm then returns a score that gauges the "vibe" of an influencer.

 ## Data Model